The 31st edition of ECOOP will include the following prizes and awards.

 Papers must be no longer than 25 pages, excluding references.
 See below for information about appendices.
 Authors will not be penalized for papers that are shorter than the page limit.

-Submissions will be carried out electronically via HotCRP (the site will be alive in the next few weeks).
+Submissions will be carried out electronically via HotCRP.

-Papers must be written in English.
 ECOOP Proceedings are published by Dagstuhl LIPIcs.
+Papers must be written in English and follow the Dagstuhl LIPIcs LaTeX-style template.
 Authors retain ownership of their content.